rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v1/general-api-info/response-codes.rst

 This API uses `standard HTTP 1.1 response codes`_.

-The following table lists possible fault types with their associated error codes and descriptions.
+The following table lists possible responses with their associated codes and descriptions.

 **Table: Response codes for Cloud Backup**